lhlong/Embedding-Visualization-T-SNE/README.md

 # Embedding Visualization

-This is an example of Embedding Visualization using T-SNE
+This is an tiny example for Embedding Visualization using T-SNE

 ## How to works
 Run HTTP server: